danieljharvey/functional-programming-is-boring/slides/lesson7-semigroup-monoid.md

-# Part 3
+# Part 7

 ## Smashing things together, generally

-In the last two things we looked at, `Option` and `Either`, there was one key
-theme:
+In all our previous lessons there has (hopefully) been one key theme:

 - When we did stuff like: